 Arrangements for consulting parents of children with SEND and involving them in their child's education.
 We endeavour to build positive relationships with our parents to support pupils' learning and needs.
 Children for whom there are SEN support arrangements in school will have a SEND support document that stays with them for as long as they require additional support.
 If this is throughout their time at Busbridge, it is passed on to their secondary schools when they leave us.
 This document, called a SEND support plan, will detail strategies that are used in class to help and support the child.
 These will also contain a provision map so that any interventions can be planned, assessed and reviewed on a termly basis.
+Parents are sent copies of these plans and the SENCo is available at Parent's Evening to discuss these.

-Children with an Education Statement or EHCP (Education Health Care Plan) will also have termly communications
+Children with an Education Statement or EHCP (Education Health Care Plan) will also have termly communications (either online or face to face meetings) to agree continued support.